alekseysotnikov/CmdTool/README.md

 - Execute command or script
 - Save output stream of the process into a file
 - Create work directory automatically
-- Clean up disk space from produced data automatically
+- Clean up disk space from a produced data automatically

 ### Examples
 > Execute command